johanbook/meet/services/web-ui/README.md

 package manager are required.
 For Linux-based systems, these can be conveniently handled using [NVM](https://github.com/nvm-sh/nvm).

-Install all dependencies and Git hooks by running
+Install all dependencies by running

 ```sh
 npm i -D